FAQ (Frequently Asked Questions)

 errors.
 How do I install on Vista?

-and now Windows7, please visit the Running
+Please visit the Running

 instructions and information on running the